DanielHenry/simple-chat-api-server/readme.md

 ## List of API

 This is the list of API.
-For API details, you can visit this wiki repo.
+For API details, you can visit this repo's [wiki](https://github.com/DanielHenry/simple-chat-api-server/wiki).

 *   [HTTP POST] {url}/api/send-message
 *   [HTTP POST] {url}/api/get-messages